 Editor’s note: This clause is incomplete.
 The following aspects are either missing or not yet determined:

-- OTA test procedure for UL MIMO is still under investigation

 - Measurement Uncertainty is FFS

 6.5D.1.1 Test purpose

 To verify that the UE occupied bandwidth for all transmission bandwidth configurations supported by the UE supporting UL MIMO are less than their specific limits when UE is configured using UL MIMO transmission.